qubic/integration/Partners/tx-based-use-case.md

 #### Special case Qutil/SendMany SC
 In general, we suggest to not allow your clients to use their deposit accounts for smart contract usage (e.g. pool payouts, quottery or any future use case).

 But, there is a send many smart contract which you should support.
-A such transaction can be identified as followed:
+Such a can be transaction can be identified as follows:

 **Javascript**
 ```js